Marvin-Remiigius/Fraemi-SRT-Translator-App/README.md

 The Fraemi SRT Translator is architected as a modern web application with a distinct **frontend** and **backend**.

 - **Backend:** A robust REST API built with Flask that handles user authentication, secure data storage, project management, and integration with third-party AI translation services.
-- **Frontend (Planned):** A dynamic Single Page Application (SPA) built with React or Vue.js, offering a seamless interface for registration, login, dashboards, and file management.
+- **Frontend:** A dynamic Single Page Application (SPA) built with React, offering a seamless interface for registration, login, dashboards, and file management.

 ---